ADMARIl/aingson.xyz/content/projects/Sat-Parser.md

 showInProjects: true
 ---

-A C# project to parse the data from a ~~json~~ csv file containg data on many celestial bodies currently orbiting the earth.
+A C# project to parse the data from a ~~json~~ csv file containing data on many celestial bodies currently orbiting the earth.